 In January 2022, the Constitutional Court declared the Hydric Resources Law unconstitutional.
 This decision was in response to a petition presented by activists in 2015, who claimed that the legislation was enacted without conducting the requisite prelegislative consultation with affected indigenous communities.
 The law remains in effect until a new norm has been approved.
 The Lasso administration has a year to present a draft law for approval by the Assembly, which in turn must carry out a pre-legislative consultation process with indigenous communities across Ecuador before it can be passed.
+Likewise, the Ministry of Environment, Water and Ecological Transition (MAATE), responding to a series of rulings from the Constitutional Court, has begun to undertake a reform to its norms on public participation, which must be fulfilled as part of its different environmental permitting processes; timing for completion of these modifications is uncertain, but expected for 2022.

-In February 2022, the membership of the Constitutional Court changed, when one-third of the nine judges were randomly selected for replacement.
+In February 2022, the membership of the Constitutional Court changed, when one-third of the nine judges were randomly selected for replacement; one-third replacements will continue to occur every year going forward, as the judges will serve three-year terms.
 Two of the outgoing judges were considered to have an anti-extractives ideology and their rulings, supported by a majority of their peers, often reflected this philosophy.
 While the Company has been advised that the new members of the Court can be expected to take a more objective and legalistic approach, there can be no certainty as to how the Constitutional Court will rule on future matters.